 Translation: Joy in life, ebullience

-How the French do it: The familiar French term dates back several hundred years (and was the title of an 1884 novel by Émile Zola), and the French are pretty practiced at it by now, with coffee, croissants, and other clichés supplementing a lifestyle that includes some of the highest number of paid time-off days in the world.
-The Canadians have mastered joie de vivre, too—via ice hockey and canoe sex, apparently.
+How the French do it: The familiar French term dates back several hundred years (and was the title of an 1884 novel by Émile Zola), and the French are pretty practiced at it by now, with coffee, croissants, and other clichés supplementing a lifestyle that benefits from having one of the highest amounts of paid time-off days in the world.
+(According to one accounting, 36 days a year, tied with Spain for second, behind Austria.)
+The Canadians have mastered joie de vivre, too—via ice hockey and canoe sex, in addition to maple syrup and destination-worthy cuisine.

-How to practice it yourself: A recent (albeit observational) study from University College London found that “the maintenance of positive wellbeing . . . [was] systematically related to subsequent mortality.”
+How to practice it yourself: An observational study from University College London found that “the maintenance of positive wellbeing . . . [was] systematically related to subsequent mortality.”
 The happier live longer.
-Find things that spark joy, whether a new hobby or, when you’re able to, travel.
+Find things that spark joy, whether it’s a visit to a recently reopened historic cathedral or a tour of a champagne cave in Reims.

 Kalsarikannit (Finland)